kachun333/KMPk-1617-Grad-Mag/CONTRIBUTING.md

 ## Before You Contribute 🏁

-Welcome to [OurPromise](https://ourpromise.web.app/).
+Welcome to [KMPk 16/17 Grad Mag](https://ourpromise.web.app/).
 Before you send the pull request make sure that you read the whole guidelines.
 If you have any doubts relating to an issue, comment under it and tag members if needed.
 Please don't file an issue to ask a question.